emmy3000/alx-backend-user-data/0x03-user_authentication_service/README.md

 ## Key Learning Objectives

+In this section, simple and basic implementations are utilized to enable the application server to carry out essential tasks for establishing robust user authentication services.

 1. **Declaring API Routes in a Flask App:**

 In this section, we delve into the process of declaring API routes within a Flask application.
 Understanding how to